Skip to main content

 CREATE TABLE images (name text, img bytea, UNIQUE(name));

-Load PDF into the database
+Loading PDF files into the database

 postgres/load.ts